• Support Harris

 Time Commitment

-You can anticipate a commitment of approximately 6-9 hours per week.
-This weekly estimate is based on three hours of live lecture, two hours for assignments, and two hours of live office hours with faculty, teaching assistants and peer group review.
+You can anticipate a commitment of approximately 7-10 hours per week.
+This weekly estimate is based on three hours of live lecture, two hours for assignments, and three hours of live office hours with faculty, teaching assistants and peer group review.

 Icons_Yellow-Website